-Since your buffer has changed, from being empty to having text in it is now modified.
-Emacs is telling you that you have done work that will not be saved, and making sure that you really want to quit under these circumstances.
+Since your buffer has changed, from being empty to having text in it, it is now modified.
+Emacs is telling you that you have done work that will not be saved, and doublechecking to be sure you really want to quit under these circumstances.
 If you had saved your work by writing it out to a file, Emacs would not prompt you at all, but simply return you immediately to command level.